 Give yourself a new pair of yoga pants to salute the sun with.
 Don’t forget to use jersey fabric for this DIY so it won’t restrict your movements and poses while in yoga class.

 22. Denim Pants To Skirt Refashion

 Turn a pair of old jeans in a mini skirt with this tutorial.
 By the way, if you want a pencil skirt fit, simply pin the 2 ends closer together, and sew.

 Add a little extra detail to your pants with a side stripe.
-Start by picking your fabric detailing and pinning this along the side of your pants.
-Once you’re happy with the placement, start sewing.side stripe.
-Start by picking your fabric detailing and pinning this along the side of your pants.
-Once you’re happy with the placement, start sewing.
+Start by picking your fabric detailing and pinning this along with the side of your pants.
+Once you’re happy with the placement, start sewing the side stripe.

 Tip: Fold the ends of the detailing strips inward before sewing in place.